La-Hai-Nam/Raspi_Room-Quality-Station/source_code(obsolete)/Readme_EN.txt

     The process of module initialization and exit： UBYTE	System_Init(void);
         void	System_Exit(void);
-        Note: Here is the processing of SOME GPIO before and after using OLED
+        Note: Here is the processing of SOME GPIO before and after using oled

 GUI\: This directory is some basic image processing functions, in GUI_Paint.c(.h):
     Common image processing: creating graphics, flipping graphics, mirroring graphics, setting pixels, clearing screens, etc.